stat6250-w18/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 2]
 - Question (mresendiz3-stat6250): What other steps outside of DATA and PROC can execute discrete program sections/steps?
+- Answer (mresendiz3-stat6250): There are many other functions that can execute a discrete program sections/steps.
+There are descriptions in the TB glossary.

 [Course Textbook Chapter 1, Problem 3]
 - Question (mresendiz3-stat6250): Does SAS read the first couple of numbers at